Schema

 command runs vovk dev together with next dev

-folder, looking for updates of controllers.
-On the initial run, or when the change is detected, it makes an HTTP request to the Next.js dev server endpoint _schema_
+folder, looking for updates of controller methods and their validation.
+On the initial run, or when a change has been detected, it makes an HTTP request to the Next.js dev server’s endpoint _schema_

-of a corresponding segment, that is exposed when process.env.NODE_ENV
+of a corresponding segment, that is exposed only when process.env.NODE_ENV

 is set to development

 .
-The endpoint returns schema for the corresponding segment, allowing to isolate emitted .json files from each other.
-This approach works even in Edge Runtime, since route.ts
+The endpoint returns schema for the corresponding segment only, allowing to isolate emitted .json files from each other.
+This approach works even in Edge Runtime , since route.ts

 .